Basic information about the temple

 Aduthurai is the current name of the place, whose ancient names include Thenkurangaduthurai, Tiraimur Nadu and Bhupalakulavalli.
 Thurai usually refers to a place on the banks of a river.
 This place is located by the Veeracholan river, which splits from the Kaveri – effectively on the southern bank of the Kaveri.
 In the olden days, since monkeys were found in abundance here, and Rama had worshipped here on his way to Lanka, the place was called Kurangaduthurai.
 There are two places named Kurangaduthurai on the banks of the Kaveri river.
 This place on the southern side of Kaveri is called Then Kurangaduthurai, while the other is Vadakurangaduthurai, on the northern bank, and is home to the Dayanidheeswarar Paadal Petra Sthalam temple.

 Sage Agastyar installed a Swarna Bhairavar at this temple.
-Swarna means gold, and so this temple is linked to the Akshayanatha Swami temple at Tirumandurai.
-In addition, the Tirumandurai temple is one of the Kanjanoor sapta sthanam temples where Hara Datta worshipped, and also has a carving of Hara Datta on a pillar in the Amman shrine there.
+Swarna means gold, and so this temple is linked to the Akshayanatha Swami temple at Tirumandurai, which is another Kanjanoor sapta sthanam temples where Hara Datta worshipped, and has a carving of Hara Datta on a pillar in the Amman shrine there.

 Siva also performed the Ananda tandavam for the benefit of Agastyar here.